jorgelopezcoronado/SDNLab/README.md

 There are many ways to configure data-paths with an Onos controller, however, an easy way is to do it though the Graphical User Interface (GUI).
 Newer versions of Onos do not have the GUI enabled by default, therefore we will use a console to enable it first.
-Log in to your Onos controller via:
+Open a new terminal and log in to your Onos controller via:

-            docker exec -it SDNLab_onos_1 bash;
+            docker exec -it onos bash;

 Once logged in, execute the Onos Command Line Interface (CLI) or client